msteffeck/django-mongodb-cascade/README.md

 #django_mongodb_cascade
 ======================

 Cascade saves and deletes to models that are embedding the saved/deleted model instance.
-This is meant for django-nonrel, and Mongodb.
+This is meant for django-nonrel, and it may only work with Merchant Atlas' edited version of [mongodb-engine](https://github.com/MerchantAtlas/mongodb-engine) (I haven't used this with the original).

 When one model is embedded in another, it will not be updated if the instance of the embedded model is changed.
 This class decorator incorporates `post_init`, `post_save` and `post_delete` signals into the decorated model.